History of the SS Folia. A World War 1 Cunard Casualty

 Brass Bars buried in the hold of the SS Folia (12A)

 2/ The submarine (U-53) that sunk the Folia, was commanded by Hans Rose one of the most successful and highly decorated U-Boat commanders of the First World War.
 In September of 1916 Rose brought the U-53 into Newport, Rhode Island.
 He docked the U-53 and then invited American naval officers on-board to view the submarine.
 Rose thought it wise not to delay in Rhode Island too long and soon moved off.
 The U-53 then proceed to a position two miles from the Lightship Nantucket.
-At this point they proceeded to stop approaching allied ships and have the crew abandon them before sinking them.
+At this point, they proceeded to stop approaching allied ships and have the crew abandon them before sinking them.
 U-53 continued to do this until all of her torpedoes were used.
-The Americans sent seventeen destroyers to search for survivors and were even present at some of the sinking’s.
-Unfortunately they were powerless to do anything except take on survivors as at this stage of the war America was still a neutral country and the sinking’s occurred in international waters.
+The Americans sent seventeen destroyers to search for survivors and were even present at some of the sinkings.
+Unfortunately, they were powerless to do anything except taking on survivors, as at this stage of the war America was still a neutral country and the sinking’s occurred in international waters.
 Ironically U-53 went on to torpedo and sink the USS Jacob Jones, which was the first American destroyer to be lost in during World war one after America entered the war.
-By the end of the First World War the U-53 had sunk 87 ships during 13 patrols.
+By the end of the First World War, U-53 had sunk 87 ships during 13 patrols.

 Thanks to Ted Finch, Mick O’Rouke, Timmy Carey, Ian Lawler, Cunard Line Archives, Roy Martin, Edward Bourke and Stephen McMullan.

 - 5A^^ 5B^^ N.R.P Bonsor, North Atlantic Seaway vol. 3 page:1367.

 - 7^^ (July 20th 1912) The New York Times